NChechulin/scope-cleaner/README.md

 # Scope cleaner

 An IPython cell magic to remove temporary variables.
-I wrote this package because I didn't like by global scope to be cluttered with variables I used in 1 cell only during EDA (Exploratory Data Analysis).
+I wrote this package because I didn't like the global scope to be cluttered with variables I used in one cell only during EDA (Exploratory Data Analysis) or data preparation.

 ## Installation